qrvey/partner-portal/docs/ui-docs/datasets/databases.md

 ![5_databases](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.2_databases/5_databasesV2.png#thumbnail-60)

-You may also copy/paste a SQL query by clicking the **SQL Query** button.
-You can use the Test link in the bottom-right corner to test your query.
+You may also enter an SQL query by clicking the **SQL Query** button.
+You can use the **Test** link in the bottom-right corner to test your query.

 ![6_databases](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.2_databases/6_databasesV2.png#thumbnail)